JCouce/football_app/task1/README.md

 https://www.thesportsdb.com/api.php

-The website must have a menu with two options and show the option selected (if any):
+The website must have a menu with two options and show the option selected (if any) with any mark like bold or underline the title selected option:

 -  **Go Home:** Show home page.
 -  **Teams:** Go to Team page.